 A person’s initial HIV test usually will be either an antibody test or an antigen/antibody test.

 When an HIV test is positive, a follow-up test will be conducted.
 Sometimes people will need to visit a health care provider to take a follow-up test.
 Other times the follow-up test may be performed in a lab using the same blood sample that was provided for the first test.
 A positive follow-up test confirms that a person has HIV.

 Talk to your health care provider about your HIV risk factors and the best type of HIV test for you.
-CDPHP can also help support you.
+CDPHP can and help you live your healthiest life with HIV and AIDS.
 Contact the CDPHP Care Team for more information.